 Final Thoughts

-For most 5 year olds, the JOYIN figure set is the safest all-around choice because it is affordable, versatile, and not built around a single gimmick that wears off.
+For most 5 year olds, the JOYIN figure set is the safest all-around choice because it is versatile and not built around a single gimmick that wears off.
 If your child has already shown you how they like to play, though, pick the set built around that instinct first.
 At this age, how a kid plays matters more than how big the toy is.